Bookshelf

 - Shoe Dog: Phil Knight — The power of grit.
 A very different story on how to build a company, told from 60 years ago.

 - Eragon Series: Christopher Paolini — Four books.
-One of my favorite fantasy series, and the first book that ever made me cry.
+One of my favorite fantasy series, wish I've read it when I was older.

 - The Name of the Wind: Patrick Rothfuss — Great storytelling.
 Even if the promised third book never comes out, I’d still strongly recommend this story.